Perception Is All You Need

 Adults and ambient consensus

-Once a perception feels widely shared, challenging it becomes difficult, not because it’s correct, but because questioning it risks social friction and internal inconsistency at the same time.
+And this kind of consensus doesn't require coordination.
+Repetition across trusted channels is often enough.
+Once a perception feels widely shared, challenging it becomes really difficult, not because it's correct, but because questioning it risks social friction and internal inconsistency at the same time.
+You're not just questioning an idea, you're questioning the group and yourself.

 When AI enters the loop